royaltm/spectrusty-tutorial/step2.md

 Fortunately, audio engineers have noticed that the [pattern of the square steps] is independent of the sampling frequency.
 Thus, it should be easy to pre-calculate this pattern and apply it to the stepping changes, with a little bit of scaling.
 This technique is called [Hard sync].

-The solution is a so-called Bandwidth-Limited Pulse Buffer (`BLEP`).
+The solution is a Bandwidth-Limited Pulse Buffer (`BLEP`).
 If you want to know the details, don't hesitate to read an excellent [sync tutorial].

 ### Synthesizing